 In the short term, discovery of the SDS gene will lead to improved diagnosis of the disease since genetic tests are become available.
 In addition, collected clinical and genetic data can be used to determine if some mutations are associated with distinct SDS features.

 The focus of research will now shift towards studying the gene that is altered in SDS.
 We need to learn more about this gene, its role in cells and tissues, how it works, and what goes wrong in SDS.This insight will be crucial to learn how mistakes in this gene lead to the clinical symptoms of SDS, including blood, bone and digestive problems.
 Ultimately, this may lead to development of new therapies for SDS.
+It is now widely accepted that SDS falls in the category of a ribosomal disease meaning that the ribosome is affected.

 Intense research efforts worldwide are focused at correcting genetic defects by gene therapy.
 However, there are numerous obstacles and safety concerns about introducing a corrected gene into human cells.
 We hope that breakthroughs in this field will make this an option for SDS patients in the future.